-The Associate in Arts in Studio Arts for Transfer degree will be awarded upon completion of coursework totaling 60 California State University (CSU) transferable units including the major requirements and the Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education (CSUGE) requirements with a minimum grade point average of 2.0.
+The Associate in Arts in Studio Arts for Transfer degree will be awarded upon completion of coursework totaling 60 California State University (CSU) transferable units including the major requirements and the Intersegmental General Education Transfer Curriculum (IGETC) or California State University General

+Education (CSUGE) requirements with a minimum grade point average of 2.0.
 All courses in the major must be completed with a grade of "C" or better.
+(Students completing this degree are not required to fulfill the RCCD graduation requirements found in section VII.
+Additional degree requirements: Health Education and Self Development.)

-California State University General Education Requirements 2013-2014
+California State University General Education Requirements 2014-2015